What Happens at a Probate Court Hearing

 The Court’s Role in Probate

 You may wonder why the court gets involved in probate.
 The court is responsible for ensuring that the will is followed and the decedent’s wishes are honored.
-If there is no will, the court will make sure that the assets go to the heirs as listed in the state statutes on probate.
+How probate works without a will is relatively simple – the court will make sure that the assets go to the heirs according to the state statutes on probate.

 Another task of the court is to judge on appeals made by creditors or heirs about their rights to the estate.
 The executor may deny a claim made by a creditor, but it is up to the court to determine whether it is legitimate or not.
 An heir may file a claim against the estate regarding the validity of the will.
 The court will have to review evidence to determine if the will is valid.
 In essence, the court acts as overseer and manager of the estate until probate has been completed.

-The first step in probate is to file the petition with the court.
+The first step in probate is completed by filing petition in probate court.
 Once that has been recorded, the court will set a hearing date and all parties will receive a notice for the date and time.
 Parties include the executor or personal representative, heirs, creditors and anyone named in the will.
+The executor will decide if they need the assistance of a probate lawyer.

 The First Hearing